 On July 7, I decided to dedicate some real time to work on my Strategy paper, so I headed where I always did when I needed to focus: the 7th floor lab at Simon Fraser University’s Harbour Centre campus.

-But what I saw when I got up there really slammed home the fact that my academic career was coming to an end.
+But what I saw when I got up there really slammed home the fact that my time at the school was coming to an end.

 I remember my first time at the Harbour Centre campus.

 It was Grade 9, and my friends and I were taking the newly-constructed Canada Line on our way to an adventure.
 Getting off at the Vancouver City Centre station, we walked across the street to London Drugs, then went back into the station to walk to the Seymour Street exit (we really did not know our downtown geography back then).
 There, we made our way down to 7-Eleven and A&W for a quick bite.
 Finally, we ended up making our way over to what I thought was the famous spinning restaurant I kept hearing about.

 Imagine my surprise, then, when I saw all the SFU logo.
 I was a few years away from post-secondary education at that point, and schools were the furthest thing from my mind.
 Still, I thought to myself, surprised:

 “this is where the big and famous SFU is?
 The building looks tiny!”

 Fast forward five years later, and I was taking my first course there as an SFU student.
 By that point, I realized that SFU really was massive, with a 1.7 km² main campus sitting atop Burnaby Mountain.
 Having taken the one-and-a-half-hour long ride up the bumpy, bumpy road five days a week for my first semester, however, I was excited to spend one evening a night downtown learning about macroeconomics.